Bart-del/xtm-recruitment-task/README.md

 ## About project

-The project was created as part of a recruitment task for the position of Intern Software Engineer in the Allegro Summer E-Xperience program.
+The project was created as part of a recruitment task for the position of Intern Java Developer at XTM.
 The task was:
 ```
-Project no. 3

-Create software that allows you to:
-- listing of repositories (name and number of stars),
-- returning the sum of stars in all repositories,
-for any GitHub user.
-Data should be returned using the HTTP protocol.
+Develop the backend of a simple car rental company.

+The application should enable:
+- adding a new car to the rental company's offer
+- removing the car from the rental company's offer
+- editing car data
+- car rental by a customer (only one customer can rent the same car at a time)
+- return of the rented car

+Welcome:
+database usage

+The application should have REST API and run without errors.
+Also remember about unit and integration tests!
 ```

 All project requirements have been fulfilled and the code is available on my GitHub account.